Smart parking management for enterprise workplaces

 Previously companies had a fairly strong idea of who would be in the office and when they’d be in.
 Now with large numbers of people working from home a few days a week, it is very hard to keep a track of who needs space and when.

 This is where software can help.
 Using an employee parking software, companies can optimize all their parking management.
+Software is the management layer on top of the hardware — sensors, ANPR cameras, barriers, and screens — all covered in our guide to parking technology.

 The beauty is that market leading products are also geared up to transition companies into the future of mobility.
 With features that help companies to reduce parking dependency in the medium to long-term.